 Courtesy Point Ruston

-For the holiday season the temporary ice skating rink has been set up in Point Ruston's Grand Plaza, and it's open daily — including on Thanksgiving, Christmas Day and New Year's Day — through Feb.
-2, 2019.
-This is an extended season over last year.
+For the holiday season, the temporary ice skating rink occupies Point Ruston's Grand Plaza, and it's open every day — including on Thanksgiving, Christmas Day and New Year's Day — through Jan.
+5, 2020.

 The rink is enclosed in a big tent, so you can skate rain or shine without worrying about the elements.The skating area itself is not large, but the smaller size is nice for younger kids.
 There are frames available — a sort of "walker" for the ice — for beginning skaters to use to keep their balance.

 While there were plenty of benches in the waiting area for changing into skates, there isn’t much room for sitting to watch skaters and view the rink: Only one end of the rink offered space to stand or sit on benches.
-Those who come to watch but can't stand for long periods might find this a challenge.
+Those who come to watch but can't or don't want to stand for long periods might find this a challenge.

-During our visit there was Christmas music playing over a loudspeaker, a few Christmas decorations and red and green colored lights shining on the rink.
+During our visit, there was Christmas music playing over a loudspeaker, a few Christmas decorations and red and green colored lights shining on the ice.
 (If the colored lights aren’t on, ask.
 They turned them on for us.)
 Occasionally there is live music or a DJ at the rink; the Point Ruston Facebook page is the best way to keep up-to-date on special events.

 The bathrooms are located close by but outside the rink in a trailer.
 The downside is that you will have to change out of your skates before exiting the tent.
 Make a pit stop before you go in!

 There were two vendors in the tent the day we went: a face-painting station and a shop selling scarves, hats and gloves.
 I was told that the vendors change from day to day.
 These were good to check out while the Zamboni did its thing to smooth the ice.